TRNAVA RASA?

 TYPE: Urban planning

-STATUS: Open international competition, proposal
+STATUS: Open international competition, proposal – rated top 50% of all proposals

 TEAM: Audun Hellemo/Kristin Hilde